How Anxious Am I? Take This Anxiety Self-Assessment

 • Increases one’s resilience to life’s unpredictability

-Health risk related to anxiety
+Health risks related to anxiety

 While normal levels of anxiety can provide benefits, elevated feelings of anxiety or anxiety disorders pose several serious health risks.

-Cardiovascular Risks
+Cardiovascular risks

-Effects on the Immune System
+Effects on the immune system

 How to manage anxiety